nstanger/ouexam/README.md

 This LaTeX2e document class enables the production of University of Otago formatted examination papers.
-It handles all the fiddly layout requirements (such as printing `TURN OVER’ at the bottom of every page except the last), and also ensures that the actual number of marks for questions in the examination add up to the expected number of marks.
+It handles all the fiddly layout requirements (such as printing “TURN OVER” at the bottom of every page except the last), and also ensures that the actual number of marks for questions in the examination add up to the expected number of marks.